pwdo/FFC6-Call-For-Speakers/call-for-proposal-template.md

-# Something you'll need to know before you start to make your own proposal
+# Before you start to make your own proposal, some reminders:

 - Any sentence/paragraph below that's in italic is where you can put your own relevant content in.
 DO NOT ITALICIZE YOUR ANSWERS!
 - Sentences not in italic are not supposed to be edited.
 Edit them only if you think it's needed.
 Make your idea clear.